Replacing the insulation in your skoolie walls is an important step. For a few reasons:

 - Go section by section.

-- Measure the width and length of the section, then cut the insulation with an insulation knife to create your insulation panel.
+- Measure the width and length of the section, then cut the insulation with the stone wool knife to create your panel.

 - Cut in short motions back and forth (not long, sweeping cuts).
 Cutting in a short back-forth motion will make a clean cut with very little pulling of the material.